 San Clemente Island: Discovering the Enchanting Island Beauty

 San Clemente Island is one of the most captivating and enticing islands off the coast of California.
-This rugged and remote island is located 70 miles west of San Diego and is part of the Channel Islands chain.
+This rugged and remote island is located 70 miles west of San Diego and is the southern part of the Channel Islands chain.
 Known for its unspoiled natural beauty, this place is a haven for outdoor enthusiasts, history buffs, and anyone looking to escape the hustle and bustle of city life.

 Things to know about the island